dcellucci/NIAC2017-Phase1B/Traj_Opt.md

       1. These trajectories can vary in the frequency with which they encounter the planets, as well as the number and magnitude of maneuvers required to maintain the orbit
       2. Cyclers that require almost no fuel to maintain are known as "ballistic cyclers"
          1. Because ballistic cyclers require little fuel, an extremely large vehicle can travel on the orbit without excessive operating costs.
-   2. Our proposal is for an extremely large cycler vehicle to be incrementally constructed during the course of multiple missions from the excess mass that would normally be discarded during the course of these missions.
-      1. One critical component of this plan is an understanding of the mass flow in a cycler architecture.
 2. Background
    1. History of Cycler orbits
       1. Originally introduced by Hollister in the mid sixties, the most famous of these trajectories is the Aldrin cycler, which are capable of ~6-month traversals between Earth and Mars in one direction, and 1.5 year traverseals in the other.